Robert Owen: Textile mills

 While in Manchester, Owen borrowed £100 from his brother William, to enter into a partnership to make spinning mules, a new invention for spinning cotton threads, but exchanged his business shares within a few months for six spinning mules that he worked in rented factory space.
 In 1792, when Owen was about 21 years old, mill-owner Peter Drinkwater made him manager of the Piccadilly Mill at Manchester.
 However, after two years with Drinkwater, Owen voluntarily gave up his contract of partnership and left the company, and went into partnership with other entrepreneurs to establish and later manage the Chorlton Twist Mills in Chorlton-on-Medlock.

 By the early 1790s, Owen's entrepreneurial spirit and management skills and progressive moral views were emerging.
 In 1793, he was elected as a member of the Manchester Literary and Philosophical Society, where the ideas of the Enlightenment were discussed.
 He also became a committee member of the Manchester Board of Health, instigated principally by Thomas Percival to press for improvements in the health and working conditions of factory workers.

 In July 1799 Owen and his partners bought the New Lanark mill from David Dale, and Owen became its manager in January 1800.
 Encouraged by his management success in Manchester, Owen hoped to conduct the New Lanark mill on higher principles than purely commercial ones.
 It had been established in 1785 by David Dale and Richard Arkwright.
-Its water power provided by the falls of the River Clyde turned its cotton-spinning operation into one of Britain's largest.
-About 2,000 individuals were involved, 500 of them children brought to the mill at the age of five or six from the poorhouses and charities of Edinburgh and Glasgow.
+Water power provided by the falls of the River Clyde turned its cotton-spinning operation into one of Britain's largest.
+About 2,000 individuals were involved, 500 of them children, brought to the mill at the age of five or six from the poorhouses and charities of Edinburgh and Glasgow.
 Dale, known for his benevolence, treated the children well, but the general condition of New Lanark residents was unsatisfactory, despite efforts by Dale and his son-in-law Owen to improve their workers' lives.

 Many of the workers were from the lowest social levels: theft, drunkenness and other vices were common and education and sanitation neglected.
 Most families lived in one room.
 More respectable people rejected the long hours and demoralising drudgery of the mills.

 Truck system of payment by order of Robert Owen and Benj Woolfield, National Equitable Labour Exchange, 22 July 1833.

 Until a series of Truck Acts (1831–1887) required employers to pay their employees in common currency, many operated a truck system, paying workers wholly or in part with tokens that had no monetary value outside the mill owner's "truck shop", which charged high prices for shoddy goods.
 Unlike others, Owen's truck store offered goods at prices only slightly above their wholesale cost, passing on the savings from bulk purchases to his customers and placing alcohol sales under strict supervision.
 These principles became the basis for Britain's co-operative shops, some of which continue trading in altered forms to this day.